 Our teaching faculty is second-to-none

-Oxford Royale Academy’s teaching faculty is superb, with 70% of its members having been educated at Oxford or Cambridge Universities.
+Oxford Royale Academy’s teaching faculty is superb, with many of its members having been educated at Oxford or Cambridge Universities.
 This means that the members of our teaching faculty are not only exceptionally well qualified academically – and so can help you learn to think in an intelligent and original way that will go down well at Oxbridge – but they’re also well placed to offer ‘insider’ application advice for those students who wish to apply to one of these prestigious universities themselves.
-The members of the other 30% of our teaching faculty come from the UK’s other top universities, such as UCL and Durham.
+The remaining members of our teaching faculty come from the UK’s other top universities, such as UCL and Durham.

 What’s more, our pastoral staff are often undergraduate or postgraduate students of Oxford University themselves, so they know how to help you cope with academic pressure, and can answer your questions about what it’s like to study at Oxford University.
 Because of this, you can enjoy a relaxed summer camp atmosphere at the same time as picking up valuable tips that will help you apply to world-class universities in the future.